MicrobiologyETHZ/nccr_rnaseq/README.md

 ### Running the pipeline

 0. Preprocessing.
 All raw sequencing data goes through a preprocessing step.
 See [here](https://methods-in-microbiomics.readthedocs.io/en/latest/preprocessing/preprocessing.html) for more information.

-1. First option is to use STAR aligner to align preprocessed reads and featureCounts from subread package to count the nubmer of reads for each feature (i.e. gene).
+1. First option is to use STAR aligner to align preprocessed reads and featureCounts from subread package to count the number of inserts for each feature (i.e. gene).
 You will need the genome sequence in FASTA format, as well as annotation file in gtf format.
 For many model organisms these can be dowloaded [here]().

 ```shell
 rnapipe star -c <config_file>
 ```

 - By default will try to submit jobs to SGE queue system, add `--local` to run locally.
 - Add `--dry` to see the commands to be run, without running them
+- The output will be

 STAR and featureCounts options can be specified in the config file and are discussed in more detail [here](https://methods-in-microbiomics.readthedocs.io/en/latest/transcriptomics/transcriptomics.html)